 One of the best ways to prepare yourself for moving to a completely new country is to hear some first-hand accounts of people who have been there, done that, and are now enjoying life in a new culture.
 With inside knowledge on settling down halfway across the world, the following blogs are all founded by UK expats who document their own experiences adjusting to life in a foreign country and the adventures that come with it.

 We update this list regularly so if the destination you were thinking about moving to hasn’t been added yet it may appear in the future.
+If you would like to find out the best and easiest way to send money online, our guide will help you get all the details to make your transfer with ease.

 Australia is the most popular destination for UK expats, with over 1 million Brits currently living there.
 Australia is a popular choice for a number of reasons.
 First, the fact that it’s an English-speaking country is a big appeal for many expats, making things like finding a job, setting up a bank account to send money to Australia from home, and dealing with visa requirements much more straightforward.